 How It Works

-The ping utility operates using the Internet Control Message Protocol (ICMP).
-When you initiate a ping command, your device sends an ICMP Echo Request to the specified IP address.
-If the target computer is reachable, it responds with an ICMP Echo Reply, allowing you to measure the round-trip time and check for packet loss.
+The ping tool uses something called the Internet Control Message Protocol, or ICMP.
+When you run a ping command, your device sends an ICMP Echo Request to the IP you're targeting.
+If that computer is online and reachable, it'll send back an ICMP Echo Reply.
+That's how you can see how long the round trip takes and check if any packets got lost along the way.

 Steps to Ping an IP Address